Pressure grows on Biden to ban U.S. imports of Russian oil

 It was unclear if the bill will win the 60 votes in the Senate that are likely necessary for it to pass, but the fact that several Democrats are co-sponsoring it increases its chances.

-The United States imported more than 20.4 million barrels of crude and refined products a month on average in 2021 from Russia, about 8% of U.S. liquid fuel imports, according to the Energy Information Administration.
-Hawaii and Alaska both depend on the imports.
+The United States imported more than 20.4 million barrels of crude and refined products a month on average in 2021 from Russia, about 8% of U.S. liquid fuel imports, according to the Energy Information Administration (EIA).

+On Thursday, Par Pacific Holdings PARR.N became the first U.S. refiner to suspend purchases of Russian oil for its Hawaii-based refinery.
+Russia accounted for nearly 28% of Hawaii's crude imports last year, according to the EIA.

+Russia is the second-largest exporter of crude oil, shipping out 4 to 5 million barrels of crude every day, trailing only Saudi Arabia.
+A series of sanctions imposed by the West, while exempting Russian oil and gas, have nonetheless disrupted global oil trade, as buyers shun Russian barrels and search for supply elsewhere.

 'PAD PUTIN'S POCKETS'